danielChuks/unique-number-dappGame/workshop.md

 # 2.0.3 Communication construction.

 Now we can design the structure of communication of our application.
-Try to write this part considering how the process of creator setting the price and player playing the move would go.
+Try to write this part considering the process of Klaus setting the price and Elena picking her number please note card in this context, represent numbers picked by both players so cards and numbers would be used interchangeably in this workshop.

 **Stop**